 What treatments are available for Zika infections?

 There is no known vaccine or specific treatment against the Zika virus.
-Treatment is directed at alleviating symptoms.
+Much like with dengue, treatment is directed at alleviating symptoms.

 How do I prevent Zika transmission?